aleasimulator/SWF_Workload_Generator/README.md

 ##### Software licence:
 This software is provided as is, free of charge under the terms of the LGPL licence.

-### Important
+## Important
-**When using AleaNG in your paper or presentation**, please use the following citations as an acknowledgement.
+**When using AleaNG or this generator in your paper or presentation**, please use the following citations as an acknowledgement.
 Thank you!
+* Dalibor Klusáček and Václav Chlumský. "*Fair-sharing simulator: Toward fair scheduling in batch computing systems*".
+In The International Journal of High Performance Computing Applications, Sage, 2025. https://doi.org/10.1177/10943420251385673
-- Dalibor Klusáček. *Fair-Sharing Simulator for Batch Computing Systems*.
+* Dalibor Klusáček. "*Fair-Sharing Simulator for Batch Computing Systems*".
 In proceedings of the 15th International Conference on Parallel Processing & Applied Mathematics (PPAM 2024), Springer, 2024.